according to the Times Higher Education’s ranking of the latest REF results (2021).

 You'll be taught by art historians that are writing some of the texts you'll read, as well as curating some of the exhibitions you'll see.

 In your first year you'll attend seminars, tutorials, lectures and workshops.
 As the degree progresses you'll find you spend more time in seminars where you, with a small group of other students and a tutor, will discuss a topic for which you've done preliminary research and preparation.
 As your studies progress you will be asked to give presentations or lead the discussions in seminars.
-All modules include seminars with no more than 15 students in a group.

 Some of our curators and their recent exhibitions include: